Global Immunization: Controlling the Spread of Disease

 - Disease presence in the community — At the time that a vaccine is first introduced, the burden of disease in the community is typically high.
 As people are exposed to these natural infections, their protection against the disease is boosted; it is like getting another dose of the vaccine, except you don't know you were exposed to the pathogen.

-Once the vaccine has been used for several years, there is likely to be less disease and, therefore, less chance for people to have their immunity boosted by natural infection.
-In some cases, this leads to the need for another dose of the vaccine, so that a person can stay protected.
+After the vaccine has been used for several years, there is likely to be less disease and, therefore, less chance for people to have their immunity boosted by natural infection.
+In some cases, this leads to the need for another dose of the vaccine, so that a person’s immunity is maintained.

 - Vaccine differences — Vaccines are not the same worldwide.
-A vaccine against one disease may be made by several different companies and, therefore, be different products, consisting of different types, parts or forms of the same bacteria or virus, or having different stabilizing or immune-enhancing agents.
+A vaccine against one disease may be made by several different companies and, therefore, consist of different types, parts or forms of the same bacteria or virus, or have different stabilizing or immune-enhancing agents.

 - Supply and demand — When a vaccine is first given in a country, some governments require that a certain percentage of the population get the first dose of the vaccine before any additional doses can be given to individuals.
-This tends to happen in places where there are limited resources.
+This tends to happen in places where resources are limited.

-The World Health Organization recommends the following vaccines for all infants and young children:
+The World Health Organization recommends the following vaccines for all children and adolescents:

-The WHO offers a useful tool for vaccine schedules around the world.
-You can view information based upon country or region, vaccine (referred to as "antigen") or both.
+The WHO also offers a useful tool for vaccine schedules around the world.
+You can view information based upon country or vaccine.